greymd/ttcopy/README.md

 That's all 🎉.

 ## With [Antigen](http://antigen.sharats.me/) (for zsh users)
-This way is almost same as other plugin managers for zsh.
+The above way is almost same for the other plugin managers.
 For example, add this line to `.zshrc` if you are using [Antigen](http://antigen.sharats.me/).

 ```sh